 All companies in the financial sector are affected when changes take place.
-Although we are a short term lender, we present to you a concise overview of the evolution of banking in the UK.
+Cashfloat, a premium payday loan lender, present to you a concise overview of the evolution of banking in the UK.

 People have always saved or hoarded assets like jewels and cash.
 Banking began with merchants who deposited money into the ancient temples for safekeeping.
 In fact, the first real banks were started by the Romans, and one of the most famous old banking systems was founded by the Medici family in Venice in the fourteenth century.
 This was the largest bank of its time, and enabled the family to become one of the wealthiest in Europe.
 Banking then developed as a way to pay for goods and services in an efficient way all over the world.